-No. Large employers (those with more than 50 full-time employees) have the choice to offer coverage to their full-time employees and their dependents, not including spouses, or to make a shared responsibility payment to the government on behalf of each full-time worker.
-Small employers (those with fewer than 50 full-time employees) will not pay a shared responsibility payment if they fail to offer coverage.
+No. Large employers (those with at least 50 full-time employees) have the choice to offer coverage to their full-time employees and their dependents, not including spouses, or to make a shared responsibility payment to the government on behalf of each full-time worker.
+Small employers (those with fewer than 50 full-time employees) will not make a shared responsibility payment if they fail to offer coverage.
 Some small employers that do cover their workers will qualify for a tax credit to help pay the employer's share of premiums.

-Can part-time workers get coverage from their employers?
+2 Can part-time workers get coverage from their employers?

 That decision is made by employers.
 Employers are not required to offer health insurance coverage or pay a shared responsibility payment for employees who work fewer than 30 hours per week.
-If an employer does not offer coverage to part-time workers, those employees may be eligible for premium tax credits to help pay for coverage purchased in the Marketplace.
-If an employer does choose to offer coverage to part-time workers, those workers will only be eligible for premium tax credits if the employer's offer of coverage is unaffordable or if it is not "minimum value," which is a standard for the adequacy of the coverage.
+If an employer does not offer coverage to part-time workers, those employees may be eligible for premium tax credits to help pay for coverage purchased in the ACA marketplace.
+If an employer does choose to offer coverage to part-time workers, those workers will only be eligible for premium tax credits if the employer's offer of coverage is unaffordable or if it does not meet "minimum value," which is a measure of the health plan's share of expected costs

-Can someone who is offered employersponsored coverage qualify for a premium tax credit?
+Can someone who is offered employer-sponsored coverage qualify for a premium tax credit?

-In most cases, no. An offer of employersponsored coverage generally makes an employee ineligible for premium tax credits.
+In most cases, no. An offer of employer-sponsored coverage generally makes an employee ineligible for a premium tax credit.
 The exception is if the employer-sponsored coverage is unaffordable or fails to meet the minimum value standard.
-If the coverage is affordable and adequate, the employee will be ineligible for premium tax credits regardless of whether the employee chooses to enroll in the employer-sponsored coverage.
-However, if the employer's health plan does not offer adequate coverage or is not affordable, the employee can choose to enroll in coverage in the Marketplace and can qualify for premium tax credits.
+If the coverage is affordable and adequate, the employee will be ineligible for a premium tax credit regardless of whether the employee chooses to enroll in the employer-sponsored coverage.
+However, if the employer's health plan does not offer adequate coverage or is not affordable, the employee can choose to enroll in coverage in the ACA marketplace and can qualify for a premium tax credit.